 loving-kindness | γ δ | synthesis and higher feelings in a concentration |

-An example that draws attention to carefully formulating conclusions based solely on a comparison of the most outstanding brainwave signals for each practice is objectless meditation.
-Here it is presented having the same qualities as counting breaths, the most preliminary method, being characterized by alpha brainwaves that are dominant in concentration and relaxation, as well as by moments of deep meditation.
-However, this information does not tell us about the negative (in a positive sense) aspect, that is, how much of other brainwave signals were damped during and what was the distance between their average signals and the average of alpha signals.
+An example that highlights the importance of formulating conclusions carefully based solely on a comparison of the most prominent brainwave signals for each practice is objectless meditation.
+At first glance, it appears to possess similar qualities to counting breaths, which is considered the most preliminary method.
+Objectless meditation is characterized by dominant alpha brainwaves associated with concentration, relaxation, and moments of deep meditation.
+However, this information alone does not provide insights into the suppression of other brainwave signals during the practice or the distance between their average signals and the average of alpha signals.

 Summary

-Let me summarize the collected information in a table of characteristics:
+Allow me to condense the gathered information into a table of characteristics:

 quality / method | FB | BC | OM | YT | LK |